sting-ioc/sting/docs/getting_started.md

 * [Injector Inputs](inputs.md): A host application can pass in services when constructing the injector and these services can be made available to other components within the injector.

+* [Auto-Fragments](autofragments.md): Generate fragments from annotated classes to avoid the need to edit long lists of included modules.